• Home

 Currently, the online checking service supports checks in respect of those who hold:

-• a biometric residence permit (BRP);
+• a Biometric Residence Permit (BRP);

-• a biometric residence card (BRC); or
+• a Biometric Residence card (BRC); or

 • status issued under the EU Settlement Scheme (alternatively, these individuals continue to be able to demonstrate their right to work by presenting their EU passport or ID card until the end of the EU-Exit grace period on 30 June 2021); or